-The Pulp-Fantasy Jazzpunk Board Game of Legendary Heroes and Legendary Loot is on Kickstarter Now!
+The Pulp-Fantasy Jazzpunk Skirmish Game of Legendary Heroes and Legendary Loot

 The year is 1921.
 Congress of the United Realms has just passed a new law banning the use of all destructive magics, and has placed bounties on all mystical artifacts.

 Teams of Runerunners quickly formed to hunt down and collect these magical items, getting paid a hefty sum for retrieving them.